Eidoo Market Cap Achieves $43.06 Million (EDO)

-Eidoo (CURRENCY:EDO) traded 0.6% lower against the US dollar during the 24 hour period ending at 22:00 PM Eastern on June 24th.
-Eidoo has a market capitalization of $43.06 million and $597,644.00 worth of Eidoo was traded on exchanges in the last 24 hours.
-During the last seven days, Eidoo has traded 16.6% higher against the US dollar.
-One Eidoo coin can currently be bought for approximately $0.75 or 0.00007978 BTC on major exchanges.
+Eidoo (CURRENCY:EDO) traded 0.6% lower against the US dollar during the twenty-four hour period ending at 16:00 PM ET on June 26th.
+In the last seven days, Eidoo has traded up 16.6% against the US dollar.
+One Eidoo coin can now be purchased for $0.75 or 0.00007978 BTC on major exchanges.
+Eidoo has a market capitalization of $43.06 million and approximately $597,644.00 worth of Eidoo was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.